7 New Year's Resolutions for a Healthier SmilePublished 12/31/2013

 Visit Your Family Dentist Twice A Year

-By seeing your family dentist at least twice a year, you can help prevent dental health problems before they cause discomfort or require more comprehensive or expensive treatment.
+By seeing your dentist at least twice a year, you can help prevent dental health problems before they cause discomfort or require more comprehensive or expensive treatment.
 During your visit your dentist not only performs a deep cleaning to remove stains and tartar from your teeth but also screens for any other possible conditions.

 Don’t Delay On Dental Treatment